njh27/spikesorting_fullpursuit/README.md

 		'verbose': False, # Set to true for more things to be printed while the sorter runs 'test_flag': False, # Indicates a test run of parallel code that does NOT spawn multiple processes 'log_dir': None, # Directory where output logs will be saved as text files for each parallel process during clustering.
 Processes can not usually print to the main screen.
+		'output_separability_metrics': False, # Setting True will output the separability metrics dictionary for each segment.
+This contains a lot of information not currently used after sorting, such as noise covariance matrices and templates used by binary pursuit.
 ```

 ### Output